Universal Credit is a new benefit for people of working age which is being introduced in stages across the country.

 Income Support is a means-tested benefit paid to certain groups of people who do not have enough money to live on.

 Income Support is a non-contributory benefit.
-This means that it does not depend on national insurance contributions you have paid.
+This means that it does not depend on National Insurance contributions you have paid.
 If you get Income Support you will also be entitled to Housing Benefit, and other help, for example, with your council tax, health costs and free school meals.
-If you have a mortgage, you can get some help towards your interest payments (after a 39 week waiting period).
+If you have a mortgage, you may be eligible for help towards your interest payments in the form of a loan.